Black Hat SEO: Everything You Need To Know

 - White hat SEO abides by Google’s search engine guidelines in boosting rankings, including publishing high-quality content and organic links.

-- Black hat SEO abuses Google algorithm weaknesses and exploits Google Webmaster Guidelines to boost rankings, such as keyword stuffing and or mass publishing of countless low-quality content pages.
+- Black hat SEO abuses Google algorithm weaknesses and exploits Google Webmaster Guidelines to boost rankings, such as keyword stuffing and or mass publishing of countless low-quality content pages (see why this is a bad idea with Google’s Helpful Content update).

 Does Black Hat SEO Really Work?